 Assistance for legal infrastructural development

+Japan and Korea have been actively providing assistance for legal infrastructural development in neighboring Asian countries that have been shifting to a new political system, such as Vietnam, Cambodia, Mongolia and Uzbekistan.
+Recently, China has joined this circle of collaboration.
 To ensure successful assistance for legal infrastructural development in those countries in transition, a deep understanding of their existing laws and legal cultures is essential.
 In this regard, in-depth joint studies by Japanese, Korean and Chinese researchers on the past and present developments of the law and politics of Asian countries are highly significant, and the transmission of their research achievements to future generations will be of great importance not only for the three countries but for Asia as a whole.

 All the enterprises described above require a long period of time to come to fruition and refuse overnight solutions.
-It is therefore imperative that the necessary human resources be developed in various forms, including continued mutual student exchange among the three countries.
+It is therefore imperative that the necessary human resources be developed in various forms, including continued mutual student exchange among the four countries.

 In the Program, the partner universities in Japan, China and Korea exchange undergraduate and graduate students who aspire to a global career as a civil servant (of an international organization or national or regional government) or businesspersons who work in or across the three countries.
 The Program will put the participating students in contact with businesses and governmental organizations operating in the three countries to enhance the students' future employability.

+The Nagoya University Graduate School of Law and School of Law sends and accepts ten students from partcipating universities for each academic year.
 The exchange students study at their host universities for a period of six months or one year.
-During this period, they study the Core Curriculum and attend courses offered at the host universities in English or the local language study.
+During this period, they study the Core Curriculum (see the page of “Education”) and attend courses offered at the host universities in English or the local language study.

-(3) Educational Quality Assurance
+(2) Educational Quality Assurance

 The quality of education offered in the framework of this Program will be inspected in terms of content, course requirements, credit acquisition and so on by the Quality Assurance Council, comprised of members representing the participating universities, in order to maintain a high level of program quality.